 How is your information used by us?

-We use this personal information to help you to resolve any queries that you have with a pension provider at an early stage or for us to reach a decision about a complaint.
-In addition to that, other uses may include publishing decisions; dealing with any appeals or any other legal action concerning our decisions; dealing with any complaints about us or carrying out customer satisfaction surveys.
+We use this personal information to help you to resolve any queries that you have with a pensions provider at an early stage or for us to reach a decision about a complaint.
+Incidental to that, other uses may include publishing decisions; dealing with any appeals or any other legal action concerning our decisions.
+We may also use your personal information with the aim, for example, of adjusting our practices and improving the performance of our service.
+This could include training and monitoring purposes; analysing complaints or collating information to identify trends or characteristics; customer surveys; and dealing with any service complaints.

 Your personal information will only be used for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
 If we need to use personal information for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.

-We may share your personal information with a third party, such as companies or individuals that you are complaining about, as part of our investigation into your queries or complaints.
+We may share your personal information with a third party, such as companies or individuals that you are complaining about, as part of our investigation of your queries or complaints.